Sameersah/student-repository/README.md

 # SJSU Student Information System

 ## Description
 This project is a Student Information System for San Jose State University.
-It provides [brief description of what the system does].
+It provides student information of the students data present in the CSV file.

 ## Prerequisites
 - Java JDK 22